 The staunch fuse had been lit, and this bad boy was going to blow.
 Dieson and his misso launch into a rant so foul it’d make a bus driver’s dickcheese seem like a wheel of fresh brie.

 To accompany the profane chorus they flail around like your white uncle after “Mustang Sally” comes on at your reception.

 The behaviour is so bad it almost forces the pilot to turn the plane around.
 Next comes a week in Bali that explains why they want to execute us over an ounce of weed.
 Bintang fueled loutery, and a hotel room filled delivered Maccas.

 On their return to Denpasar Airport, they are advised by Jetstar staff that their booking has been cancelled and they are banned from the airline.
 Dieson isn’t happy with the outcome and the red mist of entitlement begins to fog his decision-making abilities.

 “Fark this shit”, Dieson contacts the highest court in Australia: A Current Affair.
 He tells the “journalists” that he and his family are stranded in Bali because of the ash cloud of toddler intolerance.

+He chooses a slightly biased version of events knowing ACA has less interest in the truth than Pinnochio’s GF while he’s giving her one of his famous nose jobs.
 “These dogs cancelled out flight cos our youngin’ kicked off, he’s just a kid ay.”

 You should never bluff when playing the victim card and just one truthful statement, and a bit of footage from the airline makes Dieson look like the creepy crawly at the bottom of the knuckle-dragger gene pool.